Currently Offered Courses - Spring 2018

 Topics will be listed in the department's course guide at http://www.history.illinois.edu.
 3 undergraduate hours.
 2 to 4 graduate hours.
 May be repeated to a maximum of 6 undergraduate hours or 8 graduate hours in the same or subsequent terms if topics vary.

-Examination of the political, social, economic, military, institutional, religious and cultural development of the Roman Empire from the reign of Augustus (27 BCE - 14 CE) through the fall of the Western Roman Empire ca. 480 CE.
+Examination of the political, social, economic, military, institutional, religious and cultural development of the early Byzantine Empire from the reign of Diocletian (AD 284-305) through the Heraclian Dynasty (AD 610-717).
+Same as MDVL 443.
 3 undergraduate hours.
 4 graduate hours.

 Independent reading, research, and writing under the supervision of an individual instructor.
 Seniors in the History Honors Program taking this course in place of the Honors Senior Thesis must complete a substantive research paper (25-30 pages).
 No graduate credit.
 May be repeated to a maximum of 6 hours.
 Each 3-hour class must be taken with a different instructor.
 Prerequisite: Admission to the History Honors Program; or junior or senior of high standing with the consent of the Director of Undergraduate Studies.